Bakushin10/Martix_rain/README.md

 ![alt text](1lsjh4.gif "Image of front page")

-Famous word rain from movie Matrix in processing.
+THe famous word raining from the movie Matrix in processing.